![]() |

 image via |

-At one point, I even came up with a half-baked plan to play with a lit firecracker so I could get blinded just enough to merit a super-smart seeing-eye dog like in Follow My Leader.
-(Eventually, I realized that I might also miss seeing, so I tabled that plan until I could think of something less permanently disfiguring.)
+At one point, I even came up with a half-baked plan to play with a lit firecracker so I could get blinded just enough to merit a super-smart seeing-eye dog like in Follow My Leader

 In fairness, I should mention that my family actually did have a dog.
 But Choo-choo was sixteen years old, blind with cataracts, and pretty much just liked to sleep.
 Sure, she was gentle, tolerant, obedient--but what did that matter when she was old and couldn't do any cool tricks?